 When we first visited Henk’s garden Priona tuinen we immediately fell for his vision and the way he put it into practice.
 His gardens have formal foundations with plants waving through each other in a lush and informal way, in perfect harmony with the surrounding landscape.

 Although his design for our garden has been altered over the years, we are still gardening in the spirit of Henk and we are enthusiastic ambassadors of his naturalistic approach.
 The startingpoint is: how to show the beauty of nature in a creative way, considering local conditions?
 Garden historian Leo den Dulk puts it this way: ‘They wanted gardens.
 No gardenroom as an extension to the house, no outdoor kitchen or sterile prestige object to show off, but gardens in collaboration with nature.’

 To collaborate with nature means our garden is not a weedfree carpet.
 No nettles, no butterflies!

 Chelinda Project Malawi

 Entrance to De Pullenhof is free during Opening Days.
-However, we highly appreciate a donation to Chelinda Project in Malawi.
-This small scale project in the remote north of Malawi aims to start a local playschool and village bakery, as well as to improve the conditions of the local primary school and building a school hall in the village of Chelinda.
-We also donate all proceeds of group visits to this great initiative and we support a student of Hospitality Management by contributing in his university fees.
+However, we highly appreciate a donation to educational projects in Malawi.
+Chelinda is small scale project in the remote north of Malawi which aims to start a local playschool and village bakery, as well as to improve the conditions of the local primary school and building a school hall in the village .
+We donate all proceeds of group visits to this great initiative and we support a student of Hospitality Management by contributing in his university fees.

-For more information on this wonderful project, please send an e-mail to firstname.lastname@example.org.
+For more information on the projects, please send an e-mail to firstname.lastname@example.org.